CurlSudoBash/LimeLight/README.md

 * Assign himself to a zone and move out to help those in need
 * Dissociate himself from a zone when most probably everybody in the zone has been saved
 * Request reinforcements from the pool of users who are currently un-assigned
+* Assign a task to a user or group of users ( Would require admin privileges )
 * Communicate with other rescue workers or victims

 In this way **LimeLight** would provide an ecosystem to orchestrate rescue operations in a fast and elegant manner.